Street Food in the Yucatan

-If you are visiting or staying anywhere along the Emerald Coast, you will see a multitude of little homemade stalls purveying a variety of street east in the Yucatan.
+Street food in the Yucatan are a totally different category of street food from your usual Mexican taco stall.
+If you are visiting or staying anywhere along the Emerald Coast, you will see a multitude of little homemade stalls purveying a variety of street eats in the Yucatan.
 These vary from small cobbled together wooden booths to red plastic Coca Cola sheds.
 It can be a little intimidating if you do not speak Spanish or know what is being offered.
 This is a little guide to help out.

 The coconuts are harvested all year round and for the most part landowners allow the gathers to collect the coconuts free of charge from their land.
 It is an exchange that benefits both as coconuts when ripe can cause a great deal of damage when they fall to both people and property.
 The collectors generally come into your property, harvest the ripe coconuts and take away all the coconut tree debris and branches that need to be trimmed and cleaned up.
 Most homeowners offer the workers refrescos or a little propina (tip) to buy some Coke with when they are finished harvesting.